HOW TO CONVERT ON THE SERP: GETTING FROM THE SERP TO THE CONVERSION

-While brand awareness is fine and dandy, when push comes to shove, it’s no substitute for conversions.
+While brand awareness is fine and dandy, it’s no substitute for conversions when push comes to shove.
 You can’t pay your employees with high brand awareness.
 As small business owners, we live and die by our bottom line.

-So, when it comes down to it, if your marketing efforts are not pushing conversions, then we’re sorry to say, it’s definitely time to consider modifying (or throwing out all together) your strategy.
+So, when it comes down to it, if your marketing efforts are not pushing conversions, then we’re sorry to say, it’s definitely time to consider modifying (or throwing out altogether) your strategy.

 A conversion, in the most basic sense, is when you, as a brand, get your customer to take the action that you want.
 This can come in a manner of forms, such as having them sign up for a consultation for service-based industries or actually purchase something off your site for retail-based industries.